History

 Presidents

 Until 2019 the Vice-President, each President-in-waiting was responsible for arranging his or her own syllabus of speakers during their year in office.
 This results in a very wide range of topics and differing styles of presentation at our fortnightly meetings.
 While this was to the great benefit and entertainment of the members, it was not perhaps as beneficial to the blood pressure of the President worrying about speakers turning up.
 In time it was evident that this responsibility was proving to be a deterrent to members standing for the office of Vice President.
 A key factor in John Walls, a Past President, standing for the Presidency again for 2019-2020 to fill the VP vacuum during the 2018-19 session.
 To address this issue the Committee agreed to the establishment of a Programme Committee who took on the responsibility of putting together the annual programme.
-Robin Leake kindly, indeed courageously, took on the responsibility of chairing this ad hoc committee.
-He, largely off the radar, secured speakers on behalf of the Club and has delivered interesting and enjoyable programmes between 2019 and 2021.
-Dermot Kennedy stepped into Robin’s shoes last year, followed by Val Kaye this year, to develop the 2022-23 programme.
 The Programme Committee has greatly reduced the burdens on incoming Vice Presidents and Presidents and it is hoped that this will ensure the Club’s continued sustainability in future years.

-The retiring President has traditionally remained on the committee for one year as Welfare Officer, whose responsibility it is to keep in touch with members who are ill or in hospital.
-With the end of Fred Hay’s presidency it has been decided to seek a ‘standalone’ Wellbeing Officer.
-This role includes sending birthday cards to members achieving the landmark ages of 65, 70, 75, 80 and every year thereafter.
-Over the years several Past Presidents have also remained on, or returned to the Committee to undertake other functions, including Bill McMurray (Social Convener), Lawrie Taylor (Treasurer), the late Stewart Roy (Secretary), while the late Bill Gemmill and Ewan Murray have served for many years as Auditor of the annual accounts.
-The Club owes a special debt of gratitude to these members who have “gone the extra mile”.
+The retiring President had traditionally remained on the committee for one year as Welfare Officer, whose responsibility it is to keep in touch with members who are ill or in hospital.
+With the end of Fred Hay’s presidency it was decided to seek a ‘standalone’ Wellbeing Officer.
+This role includes providing updates at meetings on any members unable to attend Probus events through ill health or for other reasons and to keep in touch with them as appropriate, sending birthday cards to members achieving the landmark ages of 65, 70, 75, 80 and every year thereafter.

 Office-bearers and Committees